Hellowlol/bw_plex/README.md

 ## How it works:

-bw_plex will connect to PMS using websocket and listen for any playing events.
-It will then download the theme and the first 10 minutes of the episode and try to figure out when the theme starts and ends.
-The result is stored in a sqlite db.
+Bw_plex listens for playing events using websocket.
+We download the first 10 minutes of that episode and the theme music from YouTube.

+We then create a audio print from the theme song that we match against the audio of the 10 minutes of the episode.
+(There’s a backup method that uses audio silence in combination with black frames too).

+We then check if this episode has a recap using subtitles and audio where we look for clues like last season, previously on (add you own words in the config)

+Depending on your settings we will then allow playback until the theme start or just jump straight to intro end if we also should skip recaps.

-This process is rather slow so the first episode will be .
-The next episode will be queued up so its ready when you start to watch it. bw_plex will then seek the client to where the theme ended in that episode.
+Since this is a rather slow process we also start processing the next episode so next time you watch the same show we instantly seek the client to the end of the theme.